masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 in hardware.
 If a 113 bits adder is needed, it can be synthesized.
 If only a 7 bits adder is needed, the synthesis can create the smaller adder too.

 Some HLS may have different integer sizes, but it is either a "strange" design decision or just as a type check so that no unnecessary hardware is generated.

+Overflow is a source of many subtle bugs.
+For example experience programmers write `a + (b-a))/2` not the expected `(a+b)/2` because of integer overflow semantics.
+HDLs can handle this like unlimited precision scripting languages without overhead.

 ### No pointers